 Professor Wu Zunmin of ECNU(the left), Professor Fujita Yuhi of Kyushu University(the right), delivering opening speech

-On behalf of the Faculty of Education of ECNU, Associate Professor Shen Ye, Deputy Secretary of the Faculty of Education extended warm welcome and heartfelt thanks to the participants presented.
-She introduced the status quo of the Faculty of Education, and focused on the reform and practical results of student cultivation in the past four years.
-Especially the philosophy, goals and explorations on how to cultivate leaders for the future education who would meet the needs of social development.
+On behalf of the Faculty of Education of ECNU, Associate Professor Shen Ye, Deputy Secretary of the Party committee of Faculty of Education extended warm welcome and heartfelt thanks to the participants.
+She introduced the status quo of the Faculty of Education, with the focus on the reform and practical results of student cultivation in the past four years.
+And she shared its philosophy, goals and explorations on how to cultivate future education leaders in line with the needs of social development.